 You can even create custom candy!
 Make your own one-of-a-kind creation with designs in the center like kiwis, watermelons, crystal roses, sunflowers, red apples, and even the Tardis!
 Popular for weddings and special events, you can design a personalized souvenir to take home: a “public display of confection.”

 You can still also find toys and board games as well as the soda fountain.
-Bring your appetite to enjoy a tasty brunch and still have room leftover for a towering milkshake!
+Bring your appetite to enjoy a tasty brunch and still have room left over for a towering milkshake!
 With over 25 delicious flavors, Lofty Pursuits also offers vegan ice cream and sorbets.

-Springtime Tallahassee Festival
+Attend the Springtime Tallahassee Festival

 Springtime in Tallahassee is unparalleled.
-With flowers in bloom and a cool breeze lingering over from winter, it can’t be beat.
+With flowers in bloom and a cool breeze lingering over from winter, it can’t be beaten.
 One day, some locals said, “We should have a festival in the spring when Tallahassee is so beautiful!”

 The very next spring, the Springtime Tallahassee Festival was born.
 One of the best festivals in Florida, the extravagance grows each year.
 Since 1968, the festivities showcase and celebrate the capital city, usually on a Saturday in March.